Why do stargazers travel to Costa Rica?

 A Perfect Southern Vantage Point

-Our Costa Rica adventure is timed to coincide with both the new Moon and the driest time of year in the western part of the country.
-This best ensures the greatest possible number of clear, star-filled nights – on a grassy open area of the lodge property that offers unobstructed views of the southern horizon.
+Costa Rica adventure is timed to coincide with both the new Moon and the driest time of year in the western part of the country.
+This should ensure the greatest possible number of clear, star-filled nights – on a grassy open area of the lodge property that offers unobstructed views of the southern horizon.

 At 10° N, our Costa Rican viewing site is 15° farther south than the Florida Keys and even more southerly – by 10° – than the Big Island of Hawaii.
 Many astronomical highlights that hug the horizon in these popular stargazing locales are 10° to 15° higher in Costa Rica’s southern sky.